-35. CLAWBACK.
+36. 35.
+CLAWBACK.

-Notwithstanding anything to the contrary contained in this Plan, the Company may recover from a Participant any compensation received from any Stock Right (whether or not settled) or cause a Participant to forfeit any Stock Right (whether or not vested) in the event that the Company's clawback policy then in effect is triggered.
+Notwithstanding anything to the contrary contained in this Plan, the Company may recover from a Participant any compensation received from any Stock Right (whether or not settled) or cause a Participant to forfeit, whether subject to time-based or performance-based vesting requirements) granted under the Plan shall be subject to any clawback or recoupment policies or arrangements that the Company has in place from time to time, and the